 There is a statue of Murasaki in the temple grounds.

+Tsukimi is the Japanese tradition of having a party to celebrate the Harvest Moon (Autumn Moon).
 Near the top of the hill overlooking the lake is a Full Moon Viewing platform.
-I wonder if Murasaki’s writings bore any influence on this particular platform – but either way full moon viewing is extremely popular.
-A viewing with special food and drink would be held in this pavilion.
+I wonder if Murasaki’s writings bore any influence on the erection of this particular platform?

-In Spring Ishiyama-dera, also known as the Flower Temple, is known for it’s flowering Ume (plum), cherry blossoms trees and rhododendrons but in Autumn when we were there the deciduous trees provided a beautiful range of coloured leaves.
+In Spring Ishiyama-dera, also known as the Flower Temple, is known for it’s flowering Ume (plum), cherry blossoms trees and rhododendrons but it was Autumn during our visit and the deciduous trees provided a beautiful range of coloured leaves.

 A Maple tree overhangs the statue of Murasaki and a peaceful bench.